Angela Merkel meets NATO's Stoltenberg in Berlin | DW | 19.11.2021

 "It's great to be back in Berlin and I am looking forward to taking part in this exchange and to discuss important security challenges for the North Atlantic alliance.
 Germany is highly valued NATO ally," Stoltenberg said ahead of his speech.

-He added, "We see the difficult situation on the border between Belarus and Poland.
-NATO stands in solidarity with our ally Poland and other allies affected like Lithuania and Latvia."
+During their talks, Merkel and Stoltenberg are also expected to discuss Russia's military buildup near the border with Ukraine.

-During their talks, Merkel and Stoltenberg are expected to discuss the migrant situation on the Poland-Belarus border as well as Russia's military buildup near the border with Ukraine.
+Russian President Vladimir Putin spoke with Lukashenko while Stoltenberg is in Berlin.